steleman/C-plus-plus-intrusive-container-templates/README.md

 # C-plus-plus-intrusive-container-templates
 C++ intrusive container templates.
-Abstract node links, no use of new/delete (only AVL tree available currently).
+Abstract node links, no use of new/delete (AVL tree, bidirection list available currently).

 Also look at boost::instrusive, which is STL-compatible.
 Links under the Boost approach are unabstracted pointers.
 There is no function to build